Nuclei-Software/nuclei-sdk/doc/source/design/board/gd32vf103v_eval.rst

 For **GD32VF103V-EVAL** board, the **DOWNLOAD** and **CORE** variables are fixed to ``flashxip`` and ``n205``.

+You can find its linker script in ``SoC/gd32vf103/Board/gd32vf103v_eval/Source/GCC/``

 To run this application in GD32VF103V-EVAL board in Nuclei SDK, you just need to use this **SOC** and **BOARD** variables.